brightcove/bc-ssdlc/Security Process/Secure-Application-Design-Checklist.md

 ## What is the Secure Application Design Checklist?

-The **Secure Application Design Checklist** is a list of requirements and suggestions that a product manager, architect, etc can go through to make sure they've fully covered security during their application design phase.
+The **Secure Application Design Checklist** is a list of requirements and suggestions that a product manager, architect, or other development personnel can run through to make sure they've fully covered all security requirements during their SDLC process.

 The checklist is based on the list of security requirements outlined in the [Security Requirements](./Security-Requirements.md) document.
 ## Checklist